Backups and Disaster Recovery

 The backup-restore operator needs to be installed in the local cluster, and only backs up the Rancher app.
 The backup and restore operations are performed only in the local Kubernetes cluster.

-Backup and Restore for Rancher v2.5 installed with Docker
+Backup and Restore for Rancher installed with Docker

-For Rancher installed with Docker, refer to the same steps used up till 2.5 for backups and restores.
+For Rancher installed with Docker, refer to this page to perform backups and this page to perform restores.

 How Backups and Restores Work